chancegarcia/aspose-html-cloud-php/docs/Api/OcrApi.md

 # **GetRecognizeAndTranslateToHtml**
 > \SplFileObject GetRecognizeAndTranslateToHtml($name, $src_lang, $res_lang, $folder, $storage)

 Recognize text from the image file in the storage, import it to HTML format and translate to specified language.
+Acceptable image formats is jpg, gif, png, bmp, tiff.

 ### Example
 ```php